Student Organizations

 Goals

-The SLC will provide all the College’s organizations with guidance in leadership, management, and communication among organizations.
+The SLC will provide all the College’s organizations with guidance on leadership, management, and interorganizational communication.

 Coordinate event schedules among all organizations and publish a monthly calendar documenting all events;

-Promote student involvement in and the establishment of different type of organizations;
+Promote student involvement in and the establishment of different types of organizations;

 Facilitate open communications between students, faculty, and administration; and